Skip to Content

 1. The Rock

 The Rock Snowpark is a popular sports complex in Franklin all year round.
 They have 19 lanes in total, all serviced by a magic carpet.
 The tubes are included with any visit, and linking is allowed depending on the conditions.
 There’s a height requirement, and all tickets can be redeemed for a two-hour time slot.
-For the Rock, buying your tickets and filling out the waivers online ahead of time is best.
+Buying your tickets and filling out the waivers online ahead of time is best.

-The biggest claim to fame at the Rock is the Glow Tubing!
-Likely one of the coolest and coldest activities to try.
-It’s definitely an experience unlike any other.
+The biggest claim to fame at the Rock is Glow Tubing!
+It’s likely one of the coolest and coldest activities to try.
 It’s available on select Saturday nights, and the runs are lit in different colors, making them extra fun to fly down.
 There’s a cozy lodge on-site to warm up and grab a bite afterward.

 • Address: 7011 S Ballpark Dr, Franklin